THE MARK OF THE BEAST

 ©2014 Paul Seymour

-Whether you’re religious or not, it’s intriguing that The Old Testament’s ‘Revelations’ predicts a future time when most people could receive the ‘mark of the beast’ which will allow you to live normal lives, to buy and sell, to eat and be comfortable but in the final days of the World, you will be shown no mercy and die horribly, then be tortured in hellfire.
+Whether you’re religious or not, it’s intriguing that The New Testament’s ‘Revelations’ predicts a future time when most people could receive the ‘mark of the beast’ which will allow you to live normal lives, to buy and sell, to eat and be comfortable but in the final days of the World, you will be shown no mercy and die horribly, then be tortured in hellfire.
 Those who refused to have the mark would find life very difficult, they’d be outcasts and be tormented by those who have the mark, but would be spared the ‘wrath of God’ and then they’d be rewarded by being part of the beautiful new, peaceful Earth…

 (or something like that).